ysaito2/blog/_posts/2021-10-06-AboutCommaAi.markdown

 &nbsp;

 First, its their technology.
 Comma has defined self-driving as a system which, given a scene from the dashboard, the car places itself where a human driver would most likely drive.
-This approach is quite different from Tesla that tries to label and feed information of the environment to "robotically" steer the car such that there is no conflict in pathways with nearby cars.
+This approach is different from Tesla that labels and feeds information of the environment to "robotically" steer the car such that there is no conflict in pathways with nearby cars.
 The difference in the approach stems from Tesla approaching self-driving as an robotics path optimization problem, while comma approaches it as a data-centric statistics problem.
 Its worth noting here that the number of employees between the two companies are *vastly* different (Tesla: 70,700 vs comma: 20-ish) that Tesla's approach requiring large number of man hours and infrastructure for data labeling just isn't viable for a small company like comma.

+&nbsp;

 Doing a deep-dive in the difference in engineering decisions made in the two companies would be super interesting, but I currently don't have the expertise to run such a rigorous analysis.
-Personally, I feel Tesla is trying to solve full-self driving as quick as possible, while comma seems to be taking time to building a more natural-feeling system for the driver (hence, their slogan "make driving chill").
+Personally, I feel Tesla is trying to solve full-self driving as quickly as possible, while comma seems to be taking time to building a more natural-feeling system for the driver (hence, their slogan "make driving chill").
 Both companies are pursing an end-to-end solution based on vision only.
 Both are building what users *really* want.
 But it seems they have defined their users' needs differently.

 &nbsp;